Lenco Turntables: The Swiss company

-The firm initially produced a range of household products moulded in plastic and aluminium, before launching their first turntable in 1949 to take advantage of the, then new, LP record format introduced by Columbia Records.
+The firm initially produced a range of household products moulded in plastic and aluminium before launching its first turntable in 1949 to take advantage of the, then new, LP record format introduced by Columbia Records.

-From the mid-1950s Lenco supplied turntables for sale in other countries, initially under the name of a local commercial partner, including Bogen in the United States and Goldring in the United Kingdom, later under its own name.
+From the mid-1950s, Lenco supplied turntables for sale in other countries, initially under the name of a local commercial partner, including Bogen in the United States and Goldring in the United Kingdom, later under its own name.

 In 1961 Lenco opened a factory in Osimo, Italy, where it initially produced electric motors.
-In the 1970s the Italian factory started to produce turntables and cassette decks.
+In the 1970s, the Italian factory started to produce turntables and cassette decks.

 The company grew to export its products to over eighty countries around the world.

 The mid-1970s downturn in the global economy depressed the demand for high fidelity audio equipment.
 Coupled with increasing competition from products made in the Far East, Lenco's fortunes declined.
 Lenco AG Burgdorf was declared bankrupt in 1977, as successor company Lenco Audio AG took over repair, service and warranty duties for existing Lenco equipment until it folded in 1983.

 Marie Laeng died in 1974 and Fritz Laeng in 1978.

 Revival of the Lenco name

-A German company named Horst Neugebauer KG acquired the Lenco name in 1984 and used it on a wide range of products including amplifiers imported from Korea, with limited commercial success.
+Horst Neugebauer KG, a company from Lahr, Germany, acquired the Lenco name in 1984 and used it on a wide range of products, including amplifiers imported from Korea, with limited commercial success.

 In 1997 the name Lenco was acquired by the Lenco STL Group of Venlo in the Netherlands.
 It was primarily used on low budget products imported from manufacturers in South East Asia.

 In 2015 the company was bought by Commaxx International NV and the brand applied to internet radios, DAB+ radios, DVD players, TV sets and other audio equipment, including turntables.